smngvlkz/what-happens-when/README.rst

 * Create layers to describe which parts of the page can be animated as a group without being re-rasterized.
 Each frame/render object is assigned to a layer.
 * Textures are allocated for each layer of the page.
-* The frame/render objects for each layer are traversed and drawing commands are executed for their respective layer.
+* Each layer's frame/render objects are traversed and drawing commands are executed for their respective layer.
 This may be rasterized by the CPU or drawn on the GPU directly using D2D/SkiaGL.
 * All of the above steps may reuse calculated values from the last time the webpage was rendered, so that incremental changes require less work.
-* The page layers are sent to the compositing process where they are combined with layers for other visible content like the browser chrome, iframes and addon panels.
+* The page layers are sent to the compositing process where they are combined with layers for other visible content like the browser Chrome, iframes and addon panels.
 * Final layer positions are computed and the composite commands are issued via Direct3D/OpenGL.
 The GPU command buffer(s) are flushed to the GPU for